 2008 - 2010

-Co-founded a startup focused on virtual server and virtual desktop integration (VDI) services with $2.25M in annual revenues.
+Co-founded a professional services startup focused on virtual server and virtual desktop integration (VDI) services with $2.25M in annual revenue.
+Built up a team of contractors and employees reaching 15 resources at the peak; created a culture that inspired personal accountability while capitalizing on individual strengths.

 X2Delta Networks │ Denver, CO